Chicago is a perfect weekend getaway for tweens

 I recently had the opportunity to visit Chicago with just my son.
 For school-related reasons my daughter (and therefore husband) couldn’t join us so it became a fun one-on-one trip.
 Not something we get to do often, so it was very special.

 We arrived Friday night at our amazing room at the Wyndham Grand – it was the perfect location, easy to get everywhere, and with awe-inspiring city views.

-Once I parked my car, we used Uber or good old-fashioned walking the rest of the weekend – it was lovely to not think about driving, parking, etc. However, I do want to caution everyone to be very careful with valet parking – we ended up with some issues that I’m still dealing with – and this was at a very nice hotel and expensive parking spot (which is why we’ve switched to The Blake for future stays).
+Once I parked my car, we used Uber or good old-fashioned walking for the rest of the weekend – it was lovely to not think about driving, parking, etc. However, I do want to caution everyone to be very careful with valet parking – we ended up with some theft issues that were never resolved – and this was at a very nice hotel and expensive parking spot (which is why we’ve switched to The Blake for future stays).

 We knew our Friday night adventure would be the 360 Chicago Observation.
 After enjoying the views – loved the ice breaking up on the water – we walked across the street to do a little shopping at The Water Tower.
 I actually remember shopping there as a kid so it was nostalgic to share that experience with MY kid.

 👉Looking for a great deal on multiple attractions like 360 Chicago?
 Check out GoCity and save a ton of money!

 As we had a full day planned for Saturday, we just grabbed quick salads and “fancy” drinks at The Cheesecake Factory just outside the mall.
 I rarely do chains when traveling, but that’s what my kid wanted and this was his weekend …

 Visit Chicago museums to keep your tween entertained